Key Quote

 RAD — REGRESS

 Caesar regresses from the most powerful man in Rome to a dying body on the Senate floor — the ultimate political regression.
 But Shakespeare makes this physical regression a moment of emotional clarity: only in dying does Caesar fully understand the relationships around him.
-His tragic anagnorisis (moment of recognition) arrives simultaneously with his death.
+His tragic anagnorisisanagnorisis — The moment in a tragedy when the hero recognises the truth arrives simultaneously with his death.

 Key Words